 Getting paid to post on Instagram may sound like a dream job, but it’s surprisingly easy to achieve.

-There are many ways to make money on Instagram, but the quickest and most lucrative way is through influencer marketing.
+There are many ways to make money on Instagram, but influencer marketing is the quickest and most lucrative way.

-Influencer marketing is when business use real people on Instagram to advertise their business through sponsored (paid) posts.
+Influencer marketing is when businesses use real people on Instagram to advertise their business through sponsored (paid) posts.

-These businesses are looking for two things: a large following and the kind of following that is likely to buy their products.
+These businesses are looking for two things: a large following and the following that will likely buy their products.